If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 What Features Do You Look For In a Soundbar?

-Though there are lots of solid options out there, sorting through the available options to find a good soundbar with an HDMI Passthrough can be a dizzying process.
+Though there are many solid options out there, sorting through the available options to find a good soundbar with an HDMI Passthrough can be a dizzying process.
 Here are several features you may want to consider when shopping for your soundbar.

 1. App Control